auth0/docs/articles/quickstart/spa/flutter/01-login.md

 # Add login to your Flutter app

 Auth0 allows you to quickly add authentication and access user profile information in your application.
-This guide demonstrates how to integrate Auth0 with a Flutter Web application using the <a href="https://github.com/auth0/auth0-flutter" target="_blank">Auth0 Flutter SDK</a>.
+This guide demonstrates how to integrate Auth0 with a Flutter Web application using the <a href="https://github.com/auth0/auth0-flutter" target="_blank" rel="noreferrer">Auth0 Flutter SDK</a>.

 :::note
 The Flutter SDK currently only supports Flutter applications running on Android, iOS, or Web platforms.